starix2436/Malaria-Testing/README.md

 # Malaria-Testing
-static -  contains images,bootstrap,css,js needed for html pages templates - contains html pages
+static -  contains images,bootstrap,css,js needed for html pages<br>
+templates - contains html pages
 Malaria Prediction.ipynb - contains all algorithms used to train and test malaria model.ipynb - contains XGBoost algorithm which needs to be converted into model.pkl file